fullcalendar/fullcalendar-docs/_docs-v3/date-clicking-selecting/dayClick.md

 `date` holds a [Moment](moment) for the clicked day.
 If an all-day area has been clicked, the moment will be [ambiguously-timed](moment#ambiguously-timed).
 If a slot in the agendaWeek or agendaDay views has been clicked, `date` will have the slot's time.

-`jsEvent` holds the native JavaScript event with low-level information such as click coordinates.
+`jsEvent` holds the jQuery event with low-level information such as click coordinates.

 `view` is set to the current [View Object](view-object).